Cream of coconut and chocolate blend together to make rich and creamy Coconut Fudge.

-What type of pan should I use to make this coconut fudge?
+What type of pan should I use?

 - I used a 6-inch square pan to make really thick pieces of fudge.
-You can also use an 8-inch or even a 9-inch square pan if you prefer much thinner fudge.
+You can also use an 8-inch or even a 9-inch square pan if you prefer a much thinner fudge.
 This would also be a really pretty fudge made in a loaf pan and cut into slices.

 - See our How To Make Easy Fudge - Easy Fudge Recipes FAQ for detailed information about how to prepare your pan (lining it with tin foil or parchment paper or greasing it with butter) and how to properly store the fudge for optimized freshness.
 You'll also find many more tips and tricks for making perfect fudge every time using our easy fudge recipes.

 Be sure to watch the video to see how easy it is to make this fudge.

 You can find the ingredients to make this coconut fudge on amazon (commission earned for sales).